eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

     :dedent: 4

 The Fast-RTPS XML format uses some structs along several profiles types.
-For commodity, these common structs have been grouped in section :ref:`commonxml`.
+For readability, the :ref:`commonxml` section groups these common structs.

 Finally, The :ref:`examplexml` section shows an XML file that uses all the possibilities.
 This example is useful as a quick reference to look for a particular property and how to use it.